leadnt/FluentDAO/README.md

 <a name="UseAutoCommitTransaction"></a>
 **UseAutoCommitTransaction**
-And Now(2016/04/29) FluentDao support automatic commit transaction.it's can help some people who use Transaction but always forget to commit the transaction.the function is "IDbContext().UseAutoCommitTransaction(true)".
+FluentDao support automatic commit transaction.it will help some people who use Transaction but always forgot to commit the transaction.the function is "IDbContext().UseAutoCommitTransaction(true)".

     using (var context = Context.UseAutoCommitTransaction(true))
     {